subhamagr/activemq-artemis-docker/README.md

 In rare ocassions you might find the need of running ActiveMQ Artemis without security.
 This is described in section *Disabling security*.

-Some of the configurations mentioned above are scripted automations that modify the configuration files.
+Some configurations mentioned above are scripted automations that modify the configuration files.
 You might have your own configuration that you want to provide as a whole.
 In that case disregard the aforementioned sections and find how to pass your own configuration in section *Using external configuration files*.